 Our goal is to make you feel welcomed and comfortable as you are.
 As you enter, you will be greeted by volunteer worship assistants.
 They will help you locate a bulletin for worship and find your way around.
 Each Sunday, one of our 12 church council members serves as a host to answer questions and make sure everything flows smoothly.
 That person or another volunteer may staff the Welcome Desk at the front door.
 There you will find general information about the church and a guest book that we hope you’ll sign with your name and contact information so we can get to know a little about you.

-Worship will continue to be livestreamed on Facebook for those who are uncomfortable or unable to attend worship in person.
+Update (August 2021): In accordance with current CDC guidelines, please wear a mask even if you are vaccinated.
+Worship at 9:30am continues to be livestreamed on Facebook for those who are uncomfortable or unable to attend worship in person.

 You can find us here: https://www.facebook.com/holynativitynewhope